fannix/fannix.github.io/_posts/2018-03-04-TakeMeHome.markdown

 ## Future Improvement.

-NEO doesn't support making transaction inside the smart contract.
+We identify a few potential improvements for this application.

+1. NEO doesn't support transferring native assets inside the smart contract yet.
+This force us to settle for a less obvious solution to distribute rewards.
+Basically we are creating IOUs, instead of sending assets directly.
+We are finding a better way to bypass the limitation.
+2. Calling smart contracts with RPC takes a few seconds to get response.
+Hence the app is not very responsive.
+We need to optimize this aspect.

+In the process of development, there are a few limitation from NEO sides that we feel can be improved:

-Lack of development and debugging tools. limited functionality inside smart contract.
+1. Lack of mature development and debugging tools.

-social benefit.
-moral hazard.
+2. The documentation is still limited.